jagennath-hari/SpatialFusion-LM/README.md

 The architecture decouples 3D scene inference into three core stages: (1) neural depth prediction, (2) back-projection and point cloud generation, and (3) spatial layout prediction via large-scale language models trained for 3D relational reasoning.
 Notably, the spatial reasoning is performed over instantaneous point clouds reconstructed in the local camera frame, rather than accumulated global maps, enabling frame-wise layout estimation in dynamic or unstructured environments.

-SpatialFusion-LM supports real-time inference, dataset extensibility, and structured logging through Rerun and ROS2, making it suitable for research in vision-language grounding, scene reconstruction, and robotics.
+SpatialFusion-LM supports real-time inference, dataset extensibility, and structured logging through Rerun and ROS 2, making it suitable for research in vision-language grounding, scene reconstruction, and robotics.

 </div>